atharvabaodhankar/ChainNotes/README.md

 ## 🌟 Overview

-Web3 Notes is a production-ready decentralized application (dApp) that combines blockchain technology with distributed file storage to create a censorship-resistant, privacy-focused note-taking platform.
+ChainNotes is a production-ready decentralized application (dApp) that combines blockchain technology with distributed file storage to create a censorship-resistant, privacy-focused note-taking platform.
 Your notes are truly yours - encrypted, immutable, and stored on the blockchain.

 ### 🎯 Key Features